 Candidates will be able to view their grades by signing in to their dashboard.
 Please select ‘My College certification’ and navigate to ‘Examination History’.
-Candidates will be notified by email when their grades are posted approximately 20 business days* after the examination period ends.
-Candidates who passed will receive an official certificate and welcome letter in the mail within 45 business days*.
+Grades are posted approximately 20 business days* after the examination period ends.
+Candidates who passed will receive an official certificate from the Canadian College of Health Information Management and welcome letter in the mail within 45 business days*.

 * At times, the College could run outside of these service level agreements due to extenuating circumstances.